rasel-mahmud-dev/keep-note/readme.md

 ---

-# NOTE: This app is under construction emoji speeshless
+# NOTE: This app is under construction  😐